Common Name: 'Moongold' apricot

 Width: 10 to 15 ft

-The 'Moongold' apricot has a rounded form and can grow to reach heights of 15' to 30' tall and 10' to 20' wide.
+The 'Moongold' apricot has a rounded form.
 It has green foliage throughout the season that will turn yellow in the fall.
 Its fragrant flowers bloom in early spring before the leaves emerge.
-Flowers bloom white and then becoming small peach-like fruits that ripen in late-July.
+Flowers bloom white and then become small peach-like fruits that ripen in late July.
 The fruits are showy goldish-pink drupe with sweet, juicy flesh and a hard pit that is inedible, which are carried in abundance in late summer.

 Where it grows: